Sarah Davis, Co-Chair

 Sarah Davis is an instructional designer at Kaiser Permanente.
 Sarah oversees the Global Lives Education Committee, which guides the direction of the organization’s educational programs.
 She holds a MA in International Educational Administration and Policy Analysis from Stanford University School of Education and a BA in Global Studies and Mandarin Chinese Language from the University of Iowa.
 Her professional experience includes instructional design, program management, market research, consulting, and development.
 In her spare time, she cooks, climbs and dabbles in other creative endeavors.

-Lawrence Wilkinson, Co-Chair
+Lawrence Wilkinson, Vice-Chair

 Lawrence Wilkinson is Chairman of Heminge & Condell (H&C), an investment and strategic advisory firm, and Co-Founder of Global Business Network (GBN), the firm that introduced scenario planning to the world.
 Through H&C, Lawrence has been and is involved in venture formation work, and as a director and counselor to a number of companies that he helped create, among them: GBN, Wired, Oxygen Media, Ealing Studios, Design Within Reach, Colossal Pictures, Public Bikes, and Character.
 At the same time, Lawrence continues to offer strategic counsel to a number of corporate clients, NGOs, and governments around the world, with whom he has been involved for years, among them The Walt Disney Company, UPS, CPB, BBC, Landesa, Oxford University, Harvard University, the World Economic Forum, and the governments of the United States, the United Kingdom, and Singapore.
 Named a “Jedi Knight of Innovation” by Fast Company, Lawrence is a widely consulted and cited authority on strategic issues; he is a frequent speaker in public, industry, and organizational settings, and is active in a number of not-for-profit organizations and universities.